SEO audit prioritization workflow for UAE websites

 What to do

-If the scan shows the site needs more than a quick technical fix, the next step may be to build the missing search layer.
-This can include demand mapping by market, location, role, industry, and intent, hub and leaf architecture, evidence-backed pages, internal linking, deployment, sitemap submission, and monitoring.
+After the highest-impact issues are clear, the workflow can move into building the missing search layer.
+That may include demand mapping by market, location, role, industry, and search intent, followed by hub and leaf planning, evidence-backed page creation, internal linking, deployment, sitemap submission, and growth monitoring.

 What to keep in mind